How I changed my life through fitness

 Almost every weekend I was partying with my friends.
 It was my hobby!
 I drank a lot of beer and cocktails and was smoking cigarettes without interruption (on normal nights it was one pack, sometimes more).
 Often I felt tired, unmotivated, and weak.

 Quotes like "No Excuses." - "always be better than you were yesterday" or "do what is right, not what is easy" motivated me and helped me to stay on track with diet and training.
-At the beginning I focused only on simple exercises such as sit-ups and squats.
-Truth to be told I didn’t had the guts or the fitness level to do "big" workouts at the beginning.
+In the beginning, I focused only on simple exercises such as sit-ups and squats.
+Truth to be told I didn’t have the guts or the fitness level to do "big" workouts at the beginning.

 But after a few months, I tried a “big” workout and I completely pulled it through.
 It was hard, it was tough but I survived.
 Since then I trained nearly every day and really enjoyed the process of being happy with myself after every sweaty workout.
 Approximately half a year I trained 6 times a week, usually at home or outside, but always alone.
 But after some time I was no longer satisfied to “just” be fit and have a better physical condition.
 I wanted to build muscles, be strong like respected fitness models.

 For this reason, I have signed up to a gym near where I lived and started training 6 times a week.
-At the beginning I was afraid to enter a gym alone because I thought everybody was watching me and think I am fat or something like that.
+In the beginning, I was afraid to enter a gym alone because I thought everybody was watching me and think I am fat or something like that.
 But joining a gym was definitely the best decision I have made.
 My body changed greatly within a short time.
 I adopted a new diet plan to support my training.
-Before that I never used to count calories or macros.
+Before that, I never used to count calories or macros.
 With the new diet and exercise plan, soon my body started to change.
 I was stronger, healthier, fitter, and most importantly I had lots of self-confidence.
-Thanks for diet and training I was able to shred more fat from my body and get leaner.
+Thanks to diet and training I was able to shred more fat from my body and get leaner.

 Why I love working for Venus Army so much?

-I meet Daminda the Founder of Venus Army in a Coffee Shop in central London.
-And for the first time I felt like I had found someone with the same passion and ethics like me.
-The slogan for VENSU ARMY is “IT’S A WAY OF LIFE”.
-This is so true, fitness or living a healthy life is not something only few people can do.
+The slogan for VENUS ARMY is “IT’S A WAY OF LIFE”.
+This is so true, fitness or living a healthy life is not something only a few people can do.
 It is something we all can do and it is a lifestyle.
 It fits with my personal experience about weight loss journey and life in general.

-We want to solve the biggest problems of our time; through things we love the most.
+We want to solve the biggest problems of our time; through things, we love the most.
 We both want to change the world, share our passion and help others.
-Obesity and related health issues are increasing in an alarming rate across the world.
+Obesity and related health issues are increasing at an alarming rate across the world.
 And people need tools, knowledge about nutrition and fitness to tackle these issues.
-We both agreed that if we work hard enough and spread this message around the world we will be able to change thousands of lives, and make the world a better place.
+We both agreed that if we work hard enough and spread this message around the world we will be able to change thousands of lives and make the world a better place.

-You can follow my journey in Facebook or Instagram.
+You can follow my journey on Facebook or Instagram. @sportysuli